 |Eye Points||30 to 60 seconds|

 |Lymph Drainage Points||30 strokes|

 Chinese Reflexology is not about popping a pill to mask symptoms.
 It’s about helping your body return to a state of balance so that it’s not so overwhelmed and can thus, better manage allergy symptoms.
-For those of you committed to practicing daily, I applaud you and would love to hear from you.

 Simply fill out the form below and you’ll get the chart and you’ll also receive Chinese Reflexology foot charts, free mini lessons and my complimentary monthly newsletter.
 It’s a fun way to learn self-healing tips and techniques for the body, mind and spirit.